 The Portuguese authorities are bound by a duty to issue beneficiaries of international protection a residence permit.
-The duration of residence varies according to the type of international protection granted: the residence permit for refugees is valid for 5 years, while the residence permit for subsidiary protection beneficiaries is valid for 3 years.
+Its duration varies according to the type of international protection granted: the residence permit for refugees is valid for 5 years, while the residence permit for subsidiary protection beneficiaries is valid for 3 years.
 The issuance of these residence permits is free of charge.

-In late 2014 and 2015, the launch of a cessation procedure by SEF regarding Guinean nationals, the first ever to target citizens of a specific nationality in a collective manner, has been characterised by significant shortcomings, including a curtailment of the residence rights of those concerned by failing to renew or by delaying the renewal of expired residence permits during the procedures.
-The same practice was observed since 2019 as a significant number of cessation procedures has been triggered by the authorities (see Cessation).
+In late 2014 and 2015, the launch of a cessation procedure by SEF regarding Guinean nationals, the first ever to target citizens of a specific nationality in a collective manner, was characterised by significant shortcomings, including a curtailment of the residence rights of those concerned by failing to renew or by delaying the renewal of expired residence permits during the procedures.
+The same practice was observed since 2019 as a significant number of cessation procedures were triggered by the authorities (see Cessation).

-While noting the existence of difficulties in determining the number of beneficiaries of international protection in the country each year, the Statistical Report of Asylum 2021 indicates that by the end of 2020, 2,461 beneficiaries of international protection were in the country (1,230 refugees and 1,231 beneficiaries of subsidiary protection).
+While noting the existence of difficulties in determining the number of beneficiaries of international protection in the country each year, the Statistical Report of Asylum 2022 indicates that by the end of 2021, 2,725 beneficiaries of international protection had valid residence permits in Portugal (1,596 refugees and 1,129 beneficiaries of subsidiary protection).
 According to the same source, the majority of refugees were from Syria, Eritrea and Iraq, and the majority of subsidiary protection beneficiaries were from Syria, Iraq and Ukraine.

-- After 31 December 2021, such documents continue to be accepted providing the holder has an appointment for its renewal.
+- After 31 December 2023, such documents will continue to be accepted providing the holder has an appointment for its renewal;

 Article 67 Asylum Act.
 This provision is generally in line with Article 24 recast Qualification Directive.